CentroEPiaggio/panda_controllers/README.md

 ## To do

-* [-] implement a class that convert URDF parametrization file in Denavit-Hartenberg parametrization
+* [-] implement a function that convert URDF parametrization in Denavit-Hartenberg parametrization
 * [-] implement a class that generalize integrations of name of casadi functions with ThunderPanda class